taataa/tapspace/docs/api/v2/index.md

 - *tr*
   - a [Transform](#tapspacegeometrytransform)
-- *center*
+- *origin*
-  - optional [Point](#tapspacegeometrypoint), default is anchor.
+  - optional [Point](#tapspacegeometrypoint), default is the viewport anchor.
 The transform origin.
 The scaling and rotation will be applied around this point.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>